serteal/teleport-contest/README.md

 > The implementation was 100% done using out-of-the-box Codex with
 > GPT-5.5 xhigh.
 A full writeup, and possibly the actual Codex session,
 > will be coming relatively soon.
 I'm also probably not done: this
-> transpiled version may become the starting point for an actual (readable)
+> transpiled version may become the starting point of an actual (readable)
-> JS implementation.
-The scroll is not yet fully identified.
+> JS implementation :)

+# The Teleport Coding Challenge

 _A guide to porting the Mazes of Menace from C to JavaScript, for adventurers traveling with a small swarm of LLM coding assistants.